It all depends what kind of place you are looking for: city or "rural".

 As for Seoul, it's bigger, faster, maybe a bit more western cultural things thrown in the mix, than Busan.
 Some people love it, others like it just for a weekend.
 There are more and a bit higher paying jobs here than in the rest of the country, but do be weary about the hagwons (private schools).

 As for "rural" - it's Korea.
 There are buses absolutely everywhere and the country isn't that big, so you won't get stuck in some forlorn valley.

 Living in a small village/city is not that bad, especially if you are looking to experience more of the Korean culture.
 People tend to look after the foreigner a lot more than in the bigger cities.
 Neighbours know each other and you'll occasionally find yourself getting a bucket full of kimchi from a random person on the street.
 The middle and south west part of the country is concidered as more rural, with Seoul in the north and Busan and Daegu in the south, being the bigger cities.
 On the east coast you will find the Gyeongsambuk-do province just north of Busan, with a lot of foreigners being placed in this area, meaning it can't be too bad living here.

 Seoul.
 Seoul.
 Seoul.
 Seoul is amazing.
 Busan would be great too.Note that you WILL spend more money living in the city.
-Rural isn't always that bad if that's what you are up for, just make sure you are near a bus or subway to get to a bigger city if you need/want to. about 7 years agoAnswered by ame via WorldNomads.com
+Rural isn't always that bad if that's what you are up for, just make sure you are near a bus or subway to get to a bigger city if you need/want to. over 7 years agoAnswered by ame via WorldNomads.com